Spirit Airlines Shuts Down as Second Chapter 11 Reorganization Collapses

 JetBlue Airways acquisition attempt (2022--2024).
 Spirit's board accepted JetBlue's $3.8 billion offer, triggering regulatory review.
 In March 2023, the Department of Justice filed suit to block the merger on antitrust grounds.
 A federal judge blocked the acquisition in January 2024, and the merger agreement was terminated in March 2024.

 Financial deterioration and engine groundings.
-Spirit accumulated approximately $2.5 billion in losses from 2020 through 2024, with losses reported in every quarter following the COVID-19 pandemic.
+Spirit accumulated approximately $2.5 billion in losses from 2020 through 2024, with losses reported in every quarter following the COVID-19 pandemic, and the deterioration deepened as the second case progressed, with Spirit reporting a $2.76 billion net loss for 2025.
 Spirit also faced operational disruptions from Pratt & Whitney GTF engine inspections that required grounding aircraft.
 The issue affected approximately 25 A320neos in 2024.
 As of the second filing in August 2025, 38 GTF-powered aircraft were grounded, with nearly all 79 GTF engines expected to require inspection and repair within two years.

 Spirit's first bankruptcy was structured as a prepackaged case, supported by holders of over 75% of senior secured notes before filing.
 The confirmed plan converted approximately $795 million in senior secured notes to equity.
 Bondholders became majority equity owners of the reorganized company, with a new board of directors appointed representing bondholder interests.
 Existing shareholders were wiped out and Spirit's stock was delisted from the NYSE.
 Spirit committed to $350 million in new equity financing and emerged on March 12, 2025, 114 days after filing.